What Political News Engagement Tells Us About Donald Trump’s Victory

 For us, one factor was difficult to ignore: how closely voters paid attention to political news.
 We asked respondents how much they follow national politics across TV, radio, newspapers, and the internet, with responses from “a great deal” to “none at all.”
 After we pooled a month’s worth of respondents before the election, here’s who each group favored:

-This is one of the factors that helps explain why 2022 looked different from 2024.
+Beyond vote history itself, this is one of the factors that helps explain why 2022 looked different from 2024.
 If 2024 was about economic anxiety and high costs, why didn’t Democrats struggle more in 2022, when voters cited these issues as top concerns as well?
 Part of the answer lies in who turned out — and what they care about.

 More than 40 million people who didn’t vote in the 2022 midterms voted in 2024.
 That’s not unusual; a lot of people only vote in presidential years.
 But this group matters.
 They’re generally less politically engaged and more motivated by material economic factors like the cost of living.
 One could argue that this benefited Biden in 2020, as voters who were unhappy with Trump’s handling of COVID-19 punished him at the ballot box — and we saw the reverse happen this year with voters punishing the incumbent party because of inflation.

-These “low propensity voters” typically only engage every four years, and the limited news they do consume is often filtered through their social circles or personal media bubbles.
+These lower propensity voters typically only engage every four years, and the limited news they do consume is often filtered through their social circles or personal media bubbles.
 Our data suggests that what little political content reached them was overwhelmingly pro-Trump or, at the very least, open to his message.
 Trump’s campaign was tactical about going around traditional media, using alternative channels to reach these voters directly — and it looks to have worked.

 In a separate pooled survey from October 11-27, we find that the least engaged voters — those who say “none at all” or “a little” when we ask them how much attention they pay to politics — are spending their time on social media platforms like YouTube and Facebook, not on cable news or The New York Times.